 Tuesday, 23 October 2018 | Sheraton Grand Park Lane, London

 The EMPEA Institute will also once again present the popular Sustainability and Operational Excellence Challenge.
-The top three fund manager finalists from the Challenge will present case studies of portfolio company investments that demonstrate outstanding sustainable impact from an operational, environmental, social and governance perspective.
-Members of the audience will vote on the winner of the Challenge, who will be announced live at the Summit.
+The top-three fund manager finalists from the Challenge will present case studies of portfolio company investments that demonstrate outstanding sustainable impact from an operational, environmental, social and governance perspective.
+Summit delegates will vote on the winner of the Challenge, who will be announced live at the Summit.
 Click here to learn more about the Challenge and how to get involved.